Dunedan/mbp-2016-linux/README.md

 Graphical output is working out of the box.

 During boot screen becomes garbled once Linux does modeswitching, till Xorg finally starts.
 As a workaround disabling KMS (`i915.modeset=0`) helps.

-Connecting external displays via USB-C-to-Displayport cables is untested.
+Connecting external displays via USB-C-to-DisplayPort cables works fine, including connections with daisy-chaining/MST.
+An actual tested and working setup includes concurrent output on the internal display and two external displays daisy-chained together with Full HD each.

 ### AMD